Vyral/base-template/_posts/2020-01-27-date-nights-simple--effective-client-events.md

 The whole week leading up to this year’s Date Night event, we’re also doing a reverse BOLD 100, where clients call in to register to win a giveaway.
 Bear in mind that these **giveaways have to be big enough to entice people to call in.**

-{% include pullquote.html %}&nbsp;&nbsp;
-When those interested in the giveaway do call in, we take that time to confirm their contact information and ask them if they know of anyone interested in buying, selling, or investing in real estate that we can contact; that way, we get a double entry.
+{% include pullquote.html %} &nbsp; When those interested in the giveaway do call in, we take that time to confirm their contact information and ask them if they know of anyone interested in buying, selling, or investing in real estate that we can contact; that way, we get a double entry.

 **We ALWAYS provide an Eventbrite link for them to RSVP for the giveaway**, which we cap in numbers.
 For example, on our upcoming Valentine’s Day Date Night event, we have 100 pizzas that clients need to RSVP for in advance. **Set up a call day a couple of days before the event to confirm the client’s RSVP** and ensure they’re going to stop by for pick-up—people often forget to do that, so calling them ahead of time will help you adjust your numbers to avoid having extras.
 Be sure to partner with a vendor who can help you offset some of the costs, too.